yeojz/otplib/internal/mutation/README.md

 pnpm test:mutation
 ```

+`pnpm run audit` (also what CI blocks on) audits the root production tree and this
+toolchain's lockfile together, so advisories here surface on every pull request.

 `test:mutation` invokes `internal/mutation/node_modules/.bin/stryker` from the repo
 root, so `stryker.config.mjs` and its `mutate` globs resolve against the root as
 usual.